merenlab/anvio/anvio/docs/workflows/sra-download.md

 ### List of SRA accessions

-The input for the `sra-download` workflow is `SRA_accession_list.txt`.
+The input for the `sra_download` workflow is `SRA_accession_list.txt`.
 This contains a list of your SRA accession you would like to download and it looks like this:

 ```bash
 $ cat SRA_accession_list.txt